spatialresearch/spatialresearch/projects/visualweb3landscape3.md

 #questions
+- what is visual web3 as technology?
-- what is visual web3?
+- what is its contribution in visual internet culture?
 - who are its popular voices?
-- what is its contribution in visual internet culture?
 ---
 # log
 - lot update 03